Where Love Is, God Is: Adaptations

 The Christmas Guest, a holiday poem written and recorded by Grandpa Jones and later recorded by Johnny Cash and Reba McEntire, is based on this story.

 A Haitian Creole translation was produced by Haitian author, Carrié Paultre, published by the Presse Evangélique and the University of Kansas (Bryant C. Freeman).

 Shoemaker Martin (1997), a children's book by Brigitte Hanhart, is based on this story.

-It was adapted made-for-TV movie, Winter Thaw (2016) for BYUTV, starring John Rhys-Davies, and filmed in Lithuania.
+It was adapted into a made-for-TV movie, Winter Thaw (2016) for BYUTV, starring John Rhys-Davies, and filmed in Lithuania.
 The film was produced by Utah-based Kaleidoscope Pictures.
 The film was directed by Adam Thomas Anderegg and Produced by Russ Kendall.
 Screenplay by Joseph Clay and Russ Kendall.
 It was screened on BYU TV and can be viewed on demand.
 It received an Emmy Award in 2017.